theRealThomasDavidson/Testing-Optimizer/README.md

                                     after the save is finished.
     clear                       this action will clear any information displayed on the console at this time and readys for next action.
+    oh no                       You can use the oh no command when you do an oopsie on some data that you recently entered. with this command you can change values in ways that god itself did not intend. black magic of this sort can be very dangerous and should be avoided at all costs.
+                                     (under development)
 These commands will be updated later to align more with APIs that are in use already.